YWCA Monterey County Staff

 Taryn Kearns, Grant/Compliance Specialist

 Taryn has been a part of the YWCA MC team since July 2019.
 In her current role as the Grant Writing and Compliance Specialist, she is responsible for designing and submitting funding applications, overseeing grant administration, and supporting the agency’s overall development needs.
 Prior to this role, she managed the agency’s volunteer program and in-kind donations.
 Taryn is a graduate of the Middlebury Institute of International Studies at Monterey, where she received her Master of Public Administration degree and specialized in Migration, Trafficking, and Human Security.
 She also holds a BA in Sociology and Anthropology from Lewis & Clark College in Portland, OR.
-Outside of work, she enjoys exploring the outdoors, cooking, reading, and community activism.
+Outside of work, she enjoys exploring the outdoors, cooking, reading, and community activist.

 Outreach, Prevention, Policy, and Advocacy

 Emanuel Santillan, OPPA Supervisor

 Emanuel first became part of the YWCA family as a Youth Education and Advocacy (YEA) intern in 2012.
 He is an alumni of California State University, Monterey Bay in Collaborative Health and Human Services.
 Emanuel has always had the passion to help others help themselves.
 As a native of Salinas, California, he has seen the high rates of violence among youth.
 He aims to help educate and empower the community to help reduce violence.